didux-io/go-didux/src/blockchain/smilobft/cmd/smiloutils/readme.md

-* Smilo Utils is a collection of useful commands to operate Smilo Blockchain.
+* Didux Utils is a collection of useful commands to operate Didux Blockchain.

 1. Cancel a transaction: